TasnimaSajid/ColorBridge/README.md

 <div align="center">

-# 🌉 Color Bridge
+#  🌈Color Bridge

 ### A relaxing, one-touch bridge-building game for the browser.

 **Press & hold** to grow a colorful bridge → **release** to drop it onto the next tower → land in the center for a **PERFECT**.
 Easy to learn, hard to master.

-*Every pixel, animation, sound, and note is generated in code — the game ships **zero image or audio files** and contains only original work.*
+*Every pixel, animation, sound, and note is generated in code the game ships **zero image or audio files** and contains only original work.*

 <br>